Locate the Vehicle Identification NumberGet detailed Vehicle History Report in 3 Easy Steps

 A VIN appears on many forms: registrations, titles, insurance identification cards, accident reports, recall reports, and body shop records, to name a few.

 Recording the VIN

 You should know your vehicle's VIN, recording and storing the number someplace other than in the vehicle.
 This information will be helpful to law enforcement officials trying to recover your car should someone steal it.

 Also, if you sell your vehicle to a private buyer, he or she should obtain a vehicle history report before making the purchase final.
 Being able to quickly furnish this information to the buyer might hasten the sale of the vehicle.

 Finding the VIN

 So, where can you find the VIN on your vehicle in order to order a vehicle history report from AutoCheck?
-For vehicles manufactured after 1968, the VIN might be found on the lower-left corner of the dashboard, in front of the steering wheel.
+The VIN can often be found on the lower-left corner of the dashboard, in front of the steering wheel.
 You can read the number by looking through the windshield.
 The VIN may also appear in a number of other locations.
 Here is a list of some of the possible places to look:

 - At the front of the engine block.
 This should be easy to spot by popping open the hood, and looking at the front of the engine.

 - At the front of the car frame, near the container that holds windshield washer fluid.